 The village of Reedham is set on high ground overlooking the River Yare.
 At one time before the draining of the marshes this could have been a coastal village.
 It is possible that Breydon Water once stretched as far as Hardley Cross.

 Attractive cottages of various ages line the riverside road.
-Also along the road are two pubs, a boatyard and the post office stores.
+Also along the road are two pubs, a boatyard the post office stores and Cannell’s riverside farm shop.
 Up in the village is a grocery store a fish & chip shop and a working men’s club.
 The grocery store is open everyday until late.